Abban-Fahim/notes/src/content/studies/Computer Science/AI/Artificial neural networks.md

 A neural network is made up nodes arranged in interconnected layers, with the first and last being the input and output layers.
-Colloquially, any ANN with one or more hidden layers is called a deep neural network, as they usually involve deep learning algorithms, where by the model is trained to activate on lower-level features and gradually learn higher-level ones in deeper layers.
-DNNs allow for mathematically modelling any $n\in{\mathbb{N}}$ input and $m\in{\mathbb{N}}$ output function, and their architecture is modelled by approximating the mammalian nervous system.
+Colloquially, any ANN with one or more hidden layers is called a deep neural network, as they usually involve deep learning algorithms, where by the model is trained to activate on lower-level features and gradually learn higher-level ones in deeper layers. deep neural networks (DNN) allow for mathematically modelling any $n\in{\mathbb{N}}$ input and $m\in{\mathbb{N}}$ output function, and their architecture is modelled by approximating the mammalian nervous system.

+An input layer and output layer are must for the simplest ANN, while a DNN contains a number of "hidden" layers in between.
+The size of the input and output layers are fixed by the given problem, and together with number and sizes of the hidden layers, make up the topology description of an ANN.

+# Models
 ## Perceptrons

 A linear classifier that makes up a the basic building block of ANNs, that takes in $n$ inputs each of which has a weight $w_{i}$, one bias value $b$, and an activation function.
 The value of $n$ determines how many dimensions the classifier operates in, and the decision boundary that it creates is always a line or $n$-dimensional hyperplane.